 “Life took a turn for the better, thanks to GDI.”

-Taylor Fayant is a young Métis lady and recent graduate of SIAST’s Practical Nursing program.
+Taylor Fayant is a young Métis lady and recent graduate of SIAST’s (now Saskatchewan Polytechnic) Practical Nursing program.
 She is a Licensed Practical Nurse (LPN) at the Royal University Hospital, Saskatoon.
-I was her Employment Counsellor over the past year and recently sat down with her to reminisce over her journey since coming to GDI Training and Employment.

 Taylor had always wanted to be a nurse.
-She started taking classes at SIAST in 2012 and applied for a summer student position, a MeTaWeTan Leader, with the City of Saskatoon in 2013 which just so happened to be a Student Subsidy Program partnership between GDI and the City.
+She started taking classes at Saskatchewan Polytechnic in 2012 and applied for a summer student position, a MeTaWeTan Leader, with the City of Saskatoon in 2013 which just so happened to be a Student Subsidy Program partnership between the Gabriel Dumont Institute (GDI) and the City.
 After being selected as a potential candidate, she was directed to GDI to complete our application & eligibility process.
 During this initial meeting is when she was also informed about the Individual Sponsorship Program and that she was eligible to apply for funding as a Métis person for her second year of the Practical Nursing program.
-Taylor noted that upon visiting the GDI Training and Employment Saskatoon office and meeting with me, her “life took a turn for the better, thanks to GDI.”
+Taylor noted that upon visiting the GDI Training and Employment Saskatoon office and meeting with an Employment Counsellor, her “life took a turn for the better, thanks to GDI.”